vipulnaik/diet-exercise-health/best-practices/best-practices-around-abdominal-discomfort.md

 consumption might go up to one per 3-4 days for a period of a week or two while I recover.

+### Exercise

+If the abdominal pain is continuous and makes me feel like I don't want to exercise, skip exercise.
+This should be okay for at least 3-4 days; beyond that it may make sense to try some exercise.

+However, if the abdominal pain is intermittent and I still feel like exercising, then still exercise.
+Exercise can help with motility and also help suppress excess stomach activity by directing resources away from it, and in general it leaves me feeling better.

+However, try to not "max out" on aerobic and strength exercises as that could lead to lactate buildup that can interact in a bad way with existing abdominal pain.
+In general, it's a good rule of thumb to stop at around 90% of the level I would normally stop at, particularly for something like jogging.

+Also, potentially skip exercise if I am getting natural exercise on the day, even if under normal circumstances I would have done both.

+## Best practices for acute or persistent cases

+Acute cases are cases where the pain level is getting to the point where it is getting in the way of my daily life.

+Persistent cases are ones that show no improvement after 2 weeks of following the previous section's best practices or show no significant improvement after 3 weeks of following the previous section's best practices.

+In these cases, additional steps may be needed.

+### Pain medication experimentation

+For acute cases, or for persistent cases where I want better management, consider taking acetaminophen (one pill alternating days) to see the extent of symptom relief it provides.
+Do *not* take ibuprofen as it can worsen symptoms for some potential causes.

+### Supplement experimentation

+* Take Vitamin B Complex supplements daily for 2-3 days and observe the effect on symptoms.

+* Look into other supplements.

+* Potentially look into stopping or skipping existing supplements.

+### Temporary eliminations

+Try temporary eliminations of these foods.
+Temporary eliminations should be for at least 2 days (preferably at least 3 days) but should not be continued more than a week without a diet review:

+* Potatoes, peas, broccoli, kale: The easy way is to skip potatoes prep (that includes these foods) and either exclude kale from the mixed veggies prep or avoid consuming the kale part of that prep.

+* Sauerkraut: This can be done separately from the potatoes, peas, broccoli, kale, or with partial overlap.

+* Vegan probiotic yogurt: Only do this after resuming sauerkraut, and if the other eliminations fail.

+### Blood tests

+Consider getting these tests done if the problem persists, and if I haven't gotten the tests done for six months or I have other more serious symptoms:

+* Complete blood count

+* Comprehensive metabolic panel (CMP)

+## Best practices for more in-depth investigation

+### Advanced tests

+Consider getting these advanced tests:

+* Urine organic acid

+* SIBO breath test

+* Phospholipid test

+* Microbiome test